VickyCarlson/PCI_Growth/README.md

 -	Educational attainment from United States Census Bureau https://data.census.gov/cedsci/table?q=DP02&g=0100000US%240400000&tid=ACSDP1%20Y2019.DP02

-- Data was retrieved from those open government sources via API.
+- Data was retrieved from these open government sources via API.

 - For our datasets, we originally downloaded one .csv file with data on per capita income by state from 1998 to 2020 from the Bureau of Economic Analysis website (www.bea.gov).
 Educational attainment data was obtained by downloading individual Excel files for each year ranging from 2010 through 2019 from the American Community Survey data on the US census website (www.census.gov).